Inflection: Slavic languages

 All Slavic languages make use of a high degree of inflection, typically having six or seven cases and three genders for nouns and adjectives.
 However, the overt case system has disappeared almost completely in modern Bulgarian and Macedonian.
 Most verb tenses and moods are also formed by inflection (however, some are periphrastic, typically the future and conditional).
 Inflection is also present in adjective comparation and word derivation.

-Declensional endings depend on case (nominative, genitive, dative, accusative, locative, instrumental, vocative), number (singular, dual or plural), gender (masculine, feminine, neuter) and animacy (animate vs inanimate).
-Unusual in other language families, declension in most Slavic languages also depends on whether the word is a noun or an adjective.
-Slovene and Sorbian languages use a rare third number, (in addition to singular and plural numbers) known as dual (in case of some words dual survived also in Polish and other Slavic languages).
-Modern Russian, Serbian and Czech also use a more complex form of dual, but this misnomer applies instead to numbers 2, 3, 4, and larger numbers ending in 2, 3, or 4 (with the exception of the teens, which are handled as plural; thus, 102 is dual, but 12 or 127 are not).
+Declensional endings depend on case (nominative, genitive, dative, accusative, locative, instrumental, or vocative), number (singular, plural, or sometimes dual), gender (masculine, feminine, or neuter) and animacy (animate or inanimate).
+Declension in most Slavic languages also depends on whether the word is a noun or an adjective; this is a distinction unusual in other language families.
+Slovene and Sorbian languages use the uncommon dual number between singular and plural.
+For some words, dual survived also in Polish and some other Slavic languages.
+Modern Russian, Serbian, and Czech also use a more complex sub-form of plural as a separate inflectional pattern; often called "dual", this misnomer actually applies to numbers 2, 3, and 4, as well as larger numbers ending in 2, 3, and 4 (with the exception of the teens, which are handled as plural); thus, 2, 22, and 102 are "dual", but 7, 12 and 127 are plural).

-In addition, in some Slavic languages, such as Polish, word stems are frequently modified by the addition or absence of endings, resulting in consonant and vowel alternation.
+In addition, in some Slavic languages, such as Polish, word stems are frequently modified by the addition or absence of endings, resulting in consonant and vowel alternation (apophony).

 Arabic (fusional)

 Modern Standard Arabic (also called Literary Arabic) is an inflected language.
-It uses a system of independent and suffix pronouns classified by person and number and verbal inflections marking person and number.
+It uses a system of independent and suffix pronouns classified by person and number, with verbal inflections that also mark person and number.
 Suffix pronouns are used as markers of possession and as objects of verbs and prepositions.
-The tatweel (ـــ) marks where the verb stem, verb form, noun, or preposition is placed.
+The kashida or tatweel (ـ) marks where the verb stem, verb form, noun, or preposition is placed.